tcwlab/kubectl/README.md

 This project is licensed under [Apache License v2](./LICENSE).

 ## Project status
-This project is maintained "best effort", which means, we strive for automation as much as we can A lot of updates will be done "automagically".
+This project is maintained "best effort", which means, we strive for automation as much as we can.
+A lot of updates will be done "automagically".

 We do **not** have a specific dedicated set of people to work on this project.